Vote keeping welfare of your family in mind: Kejriwal to opposition party supporters

 Kejriwal said his government did a lot for the people of Delhi in its five-year tenure but needed more time to complete the work pending for 70 years.
 "We have tried our best to give maximum benefit to the people of Delhi... to make their lives prosperous.
 We have made water and electricity free, improved the education and health care system.. but the work pending for 70 years cannot be completed in just 5 years.
 We need more time," he said.

-"I have worked like an elder son in a family.
+"I have worked like the elder son in a family.
 It is the elder son who shoulders most of the responsibilities, takes care of everyone, gets the sister married manages all expenses etc. I have tried to do just that," he said as cheers and claps rose to a crescendo.
+Women standing in their balconies showered Kejriwal with rose petals as his roadshow meandered through the narrow lanes in the area.

+A number of auto-rickshaws with posters of the Aam Aadmi Party pasted on them were seen moving behind his jeep.
+Auto-rickshaw drivers are considered a core voter base of the AAP.

+The party had used autos extensively during its campaign in 2013 and 2015 too.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)